-There’s only one time of the year that Brazilians turn their heads away from their favorite sport; that time belongs to their women.
+There’s only one time of the year that Brazilians turn their heads away from their favourite sport.
+And hat period belongs predominantly to their women.
 Beauty and music take over during the Carnival and the samba dancers train the entire year for this event.
 Make sure you check the exact dates if you’re planning to visit, so you don’t miss it.
 It’s a huge parade of different schools that compete for the crown of the best ass-shakers in South America.
 It’s ass-shaking elevated to an art form and Brazilian babes spare no expense to appear at their absolute best.
 I mean that both figuratively and literally.
 Plastic surgery, or “adjustments” are affordable enough even for the poor folk from the favelas.
 "Affordable" is the trick word here.
 The government issues "low-interest loans" so people can get entangled in the credit loop.